HsiaoHang/git_cod_stability_subpopulation/README.md

 2. [temp.ctd.csv] and [fishing_mortality_sub.xlsx] These are temperature and fishing mortality data.

 b.
-The script folder contains six R scripts:
+The script folder contains five R scripts:

 1. [Demo_MDR_function.R]
 This script is from Chang et al. 2021 https://onlinelibrary.wiley.com/doi/10.1111/ele.13897.
 It provides functions to run MDR-Smap.